Enter your email address to request the brochure. We’ll email it to you within 24 hours — usually much sooner.

 07 What is the typical Return on Investment (ROI) for an APC?

 While ROI varies, many customers see a payback period of less than 12-18 months.
-By drastically increasing spindle uptime (often from 30% to over 85%) and enabling unattended operation, the APC allows you to produce more parts per day with the same machine and staff, leading to a rapid return on investment.
+By raising spindle uptime sharply — in some cells from around 30% to over 85% — and enabling unattended operation, the APC lets you produce more parts per day with the same machine and staff, leading to a rapid return on investment.

 08 Where can I get CAD files or technical documentation?